Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 • E – Enterprising

-The idea behind the UESD core values which has been acronymised HOPE (Honesty, Opportunity, Perseverance and Enterprising) was the Vice Chancellor’s vison to give hope to the next generation.
+The idea behind the UESD core values which has been acronymised HOPE (Honesty, Opportunity, Perseverance, and Enterprising), was to give hope to the next generation.

-These four core values were translated into a HOPE Roadshow to inculcate these values in the staff and students, such that, as an institution, our culture or way of life will be measured against the HOPE core values.
-A UESD STAFF AND STUDENT SHOULD EXUDE HOPE.
+These four (4) cores values were translated into a HOPE Roadshow to inculcate these values in the staff and students, such that, as an institution, our culture or way of life will be measured against the HOPE core values.
+Every UESD staff and student should exude hope.

 The Birth of UESD